janriemer/export-my-github/README.md

 ## Motivation
 According to [GDPR Art.
 20](https://gdpr-info.eu/art-20-gdpr/) a company has to give you access to the personal data it has stored about you *in a structured, commonly used and machine-readable format* where *the processing is carried out by **automated means***.
 In my opinion, Github fails at this miserably!
 You have to [`curl`](https://developer.github.com/changes/2018-05-24-user-migration-api/) [your](https://developer.github.com/v3/migrations/users/#start-a-user-migration) [way](https://developer.github.com/v3/migrations/users/#get-the-status-of-a-user-migration) to their apis to get all the data you want.
 They call it ["Data Portability tools"](https://help.github.com/articles/github-privacy-statement/#how-you-can-access-and-control-the-information-we-collect) - what a cheek!

 Once again, it seems we have to [clear out the :unicorn: :hankey:](https://vimeo.com/200666291).
+[Let's cry power!](https://www.youtube.com/watch?v=j2YgDua2gpk)

 You might ask: